 You’ll be less likely to take good care of all the different aspects of the new campaign, which should be your main focus, right?

-In fact research published in Harvard Business Review shows that those within a company that seem to be in demand and are sources of information for their co-workers tend to be less productive and even disengaged.
+In fact, research published in Harvard Business Review shows that those within a company that seems to be in demand and are sources of information for their co-workers tend to be less productive and even disengaged.

 Have a look at the graph below: